smiirl/smiirl-custom-samples/README.md

 ### JSON URL
 The main configuration steps:
+1. Configure your code file based on your project's specificity.
+Check out examples here: [`JSON URL`](/samples/JSON_URL_EXAMPLES.md).
-1. Host your code on your server under your own url "http://mycounterproject.mybusiness.com".
+2. Host your code on your server under your own url "http://mycounterproject.mybusiness.com".
     - Send a response with the 'Content-type' `application/json`
     - It should contain something like
     ```json